huwenqing0606/STORM-Compositional/README.md

 Code for STORM-Compositional Optimization

-<i>Remark</i>: Part of the Code are directly adapted from the orginal code for SARAH-Compositional open sourced at https://github.com/angeoz/SCGD.
+<i>Remark</i>: The part of the code for SARAH-C and other previously announced algorithms are directly adapted from the orginal code for SARAH-Compositional open sourced at https://github.com/angeoz/SCGD, and we try to remain them as intact as possible.
+Based on this, we developed the code for STORM-C in our paper.
 This is in order to compare the convergence properties between our new STORM-Compositional with the original SARAH-Compositional and other benchmark algorithms.
-We try to keep the original code as much as possible, but only in a few places, we modified the original code for SARAH-Compositional available at https://github.com/angeoz/SCGD as we find some parts of this code inconsistent with the announced algorithm SARAH-Compositional or the calculations in the model problem described in that paper (available at https://arxiv.org/pdf/1912.13515.pdf).

 (1) Folder "portfolio"